isomerpages/nlb-discovereads/_events/bookbugsx/2a-book-bugs-explorers.md

 Welcome to Book Bugs: Explorers of Stories Past!
 Your adventure is just beginning.
 Click on the Bug-o-pedia (the guide to all things Book Bugs) below to download it and prepare for your journey!

-In the past 2 months, you've gained wisdom from all the bugs residing in the Magical Forests.
+In the past 2 months, you've gained wisdom from all the Bugs residing in the Magical Forests.
 Now, facing the Mysterious Seas, you'll find yourself searching for the secrets hidden amongst the waves.
-10 new bugs to discover, go on!
+10 new Bugs to discover, go on!

 Oh, did you say you still have not encountered all 44 Magical Forests Bugs?
 Fret not, you still have a chance to get them!
 All cards are available for collection till 30 September 2021.